-- Canada and the Government of the Northwest Territories will contribute funds to the Dehcho Government to assist in the protection, revitalization, teaching, and use of the languages of the Dehcho Dene and Dehcho culture and traditions. - The Dehcho Government, Canada, and the Government of the Northwest Territories will jointly fund the Dehcho Languages Board, if it is established. - The Dehcho Government, Canada, and the Government of the Northwest Territories will jointly fund the Culture and Language Advocate.
+- 22.5.1 Canada and the Government of the Northwest Territories will contribute funds to the Dehcho Government to assist in the protection, revitalization, teaching, and use of the languages of the Dehcho Dene and Dehcho culture and traditions. - 22.5.2 The Dehcho Government, Canada, and the Government of the Northwest Territories will jointly fund the Dehcho Languages Board, if it is established.